So You Think You Can Dance: The Next Generation (American TV series)

 So You Think You Can Dance: The Next Generation is the 13th season of So You Think You Can Dance, an American dance competition show.
-The show premiered on Monday, May 30, 2016, in a new format featuring dancers between ages 8 to 13 at the time of their auditions.
+The show premiered on May 30, 2016, in a new format featuring contestants between ages 8 to 13 at the time of their auditions.
 The season was broadcast on Fox in the United States, one show each week on Mondays, as it was the previous season.
 The top prize remained $250,000, and Cat Deeley continued as host.

 Auditions were held in Los Angeles, CA, Chicago, IL and New York City.
-100 dancers were selected by the judges for the Dance Academy portion of the season, in which 10 contestants were selected by, and paired with, "all-stars" from previous seasons, who mentored and performed with them during the live performance episodes.
+100 contestants were selected by the judges for the Dance Academy portion of the season, in which 10 contestants were selected by, and paired with, "all-stars" from previous seasons, who mentored and performed with them during the live performance episodes.

 Judges

 Series creator and executive producer Nigel Lythgoe, along with new permanent members Paula Abdul and Jason Derulo, returned as members of the permanent judging panel and judge the audition rounds.
 After this, the fourth judge, dancer Maddie Ziegler, who was then 13 years old, joined the show.